 Zinfandel is a wine variety that isn’t all that common in Australia but is something I’ve always been a fan of.
 I think it’s because it has fond memories for me – my first ever wine tour was in Sonoma and Napa in California many years ago.
 I tried so many Zinfandels that day, and fell head over heels!
 Although it can be hard to source in Australia, it is becoming more popular.
-So I thought I would do a Zinfandel Wine Guide to help you learn more about this great grape!
+And if you’ve had Primitivo before, you have had Zinfandel as they are the same grape!
+This Zinfandel wine guide dives into everything you need to know.

 Spotlight on Zinfandel